Cray-HPE/docs-csm/install/create_application_node_config_yaml.md

     For each application node add its alias mapping under the `aliases` field.
 Where the key is the xname of the application node, and the value is an array of aliases (strings) which allows for one or more aliases to be specified for an application node.

-    From the [example hmn_connections.json output](#hmn-connections-example-output) the following application node aliases are required:
+    From the HMN example above, the following application node aliases are required:

     ```yaml
     # Application Node aliases